This post may contain affiliate links. See our disclosure policy.

 Lemon poppy seed muffins are the perfect muffin to complement Easter or Sunday brunch.
 They also make for a great breakfast side or a springtime snack. the tender muffins bake up with a light, fluffy texture and have a fresh lemon flavor that is sure to brighten your day.

 How to Get Perfect Muffin Tops

 I found this advice from our friend Lizzy at Your Cup of Cake.
 She is an excellent baker and knows all the fun baking tricks!
-She suggests adding a good amount of baking powder to the batter so the tops rise nicely (which is why we use a full tablespoon in this recipe).
+She suggests adding a good amount of baking powder to the batter so the tops rise nicely above the muffin cups (which is why we use a full tablespoon in this recipe).
 This trick works great and doesn’t alter the taste at all.
 She also suggests baking at a higher temperature to begin with so the muffin tops rise quickly and then reducing the temperature to allow the middle of the muffin to bake through without the outside edges getting too toasty.
 Test the middle of the muffins by inserting a toothpick to make sure it comes out clean.

 The biggest debate when it comes to lemon poppy seed muffins is what kind of icing or glaze goes best over the top.
 I, personally, like a glaze without any other flavors added (as directed in the recipe below).
 Others prefer a lemon glaze.
 For this recipe I use a little milk with powdered sugar but if you want to give your icing a little more “zing”, replace the milk with fresh lemon juice and a little fresh lemon zest.
-For an almond glaze, prepare as directed below and add a little splash (about 1/4 tsp.) of almond extract.
+For an almond glaze, prepare as directed below and add a little splash (about ¼ tsp.) of almond extract.
 You can ice them right in the muffin pan before you set them out on a wire rack to cool.

 Need More Lemon Flavor?

-These muffins have a bright, lemon flavor but it’s not too overpowering.
-If you want muffins that have a good punch of lemon flavor, simply add an extra lemon or two (juice and/or zest) to the batter.
+These muffins have a bright, fresh lemon flavor but it’s not too overpowering.
+If you want muffins that have a good punch of lemon flavor, simply add some zest from fresh lemons and a little more lemon juice to the batter.
 As mentioned above, you can also use a lemon glaze instead of a plain glaze.
 Feel free to make your muffins as lemony and zesty as you’d like!

 Additional Mix Ins